oddbird/css-sandbox/src/sasslike/mixins-functions.md

 and asks:

-- Should CSS provide authors the ability to create custom 'mixins' and 'functions' similar to Sass?
+- Should CSS provide authors the ability to create custom 'mixins' and 'functions'?
-- If so, how would CSS 'mixins' and 'functions' differ from Sass?
+- If so, how would CSS 'mixins' and 'functions' differ from pre-processors?
   What extra functionality or limitations come from providing these features in the browser?